knickoriuk/Crab-Game/README.md

-# Yet-to-be-Named Crab Game in Assembly
+# Crab Ascent

-This is a platforming game running in MIPS assembly.
-It operates in the MARS MIPS simulator.
+This is a platforming game made entirely from scratch using MIPS assembly, a final project for the course CSCB58 at UofT.
+It operates in the MARS simulator.
+Partake in the crab's journey as it makes its way up from the depths of the ocean, featuring hand-drawn graphics by none other than me.

 ## Data and Global Variables